Xenonesis/Brave-Brain/README.md

 ## 🔐 Permissions

-Brain Detox requires specific permissions to function effectively:
+Brave Brain requires specific permissions to function effectively:

 ### 📊 Usage Access Permission
 - **Purpose**: Monitor which apps are currently in use and track usage time